lissyduncs/MelissaDuncan_T1A3/README.md

 ### Delete Shoe

-Allows users to remove a shoe from the data which will delets the shoe and it's mileage stored with it.
+Allows users to remove a shoe from the data which will delete the shoe and it's mileage stored with it.

 ## Data Persistence

 Data is stored in `shoe_database.json`:
-- **Loading Data**: Data is loaded from `shoe_database.json` when the program starts.
+Data is loaded from `shoe_database.json` when the program starts.
-- **Saving Data**: Changes made during program execution are saved back to `shoe_database.json` before exiting.
+Changes made to the data are saved back to `shoe_database.json` before exiting the program

-## Error Handling

-- Handles file not found errors when `shoe_database.json` is missing.
-- Manages permission denied errors when the program lacks write access to `shoe_database.json`.
-- Performs input validation to ensure correct data formats and prevent errors.

-## Dependencies

-- No external dependencies are required beyond Python standard libraries.

-## Contributing

-Contributions to the Shoe Mileage Tracker project are welcome!
-Please fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact

-For questions or feedback, please contact [Your Name](mailto:your_email@example.com).